- 5 minutes to read

 Details

-A common use case is a specific Web Job that you have configured.
-Then, someone accidentally removes it (for example your DevOps based automatic deployment fails to redeploy a business-critical Web Job).
+A common use case: You configure a Web Job, and then someone accidentally removes it (for example, your DevOps-based automatic deployment fails to redeploy a business-critical Web Job).

 Resource Not Available